minwal/adx-cosmos-hol/README.md

     "Price": 81.99
   }
   ```
- 2. **Cosmos DB** - Cosmos DB will be used as a transactional store which will store generated data in a collection.
+ 2. **Cosmos DB** - Cosmos DB will be used as an operational store which will store simulated generated data in a collection.
  3. **Change Feed** - The change feed will listen for changes to the Cosmos DB collection e.g. on an ecommerce website, whenever user views an item, adds an item to their cart, purchases an item etc will add a new document in Cosmos DB collection.
 For simplicity sake, lab is covering addition of new documents scenario only so every time a new document is added into the collection , the change feed will trigger an Azure Function.
 Change Feed can be processed in push or pull model.
 Key difference in both models is who stores state for the last processed changes, its server in push model and client in case of pull model.
 I will be covering push model with natively supported Azure Functions Cosmos DB triggers in this lab, its the recommended approach due to following -
   - Polling the change feed for future changes.